xdrip-js/Lookout/README.md

 Use `-m` option for mmol instead of mg/dL.
 For example, `lookout -m cal 4.1` will calibrate with 4.1 mmol.

+## Using Nightscout to control your CGM
+Entering records in Nightscout can also be used to control your CGM.
+Lookout synchronizes with Nightscout 30 seconds prior to every transmitter read event.
+Therefore, the entries described below must be inserted into Nightscout at least 30 seconds prior to the next read event or it will not be executed until the following event.

+### CGM Sensor Start
+Enter a CGM Sensor Start into Nightscout to start a sensor session if one is not running.
+A sensor start will also cause Lookout to delete the extended and expired calibration values if they exist which will effectively end any extended or expired sensor sessions.
+If the transmitter does not have an active sensor session, Lookout will cease reporting calibrated glucose values.

+### CGM Sensor Insert
+Entering a CGM Sensor Insert will also cause Lookout to delete the extend and expired calibration values if they exist which will effectively end any extended or expired sensor sessions.
+If the transmitter does not have an active sensor session, Lookout will cease reporting calibrated glucose values.

+### CGM Sensor Stop
+Enter a sensor stop into Nightscout to stop a sensor session.

+### BG Check
+Enter a BG Check into Nightscout to calibrate the transmitter and the expired calibration algorithm.

 ## Nightscout CGM Status Pill
 This feature requires Nightscout 0.10.3 or later.
 Lookout provides devicestatus records to Nightscout which will display the CGM status in a CGM pill if the Nightscout xdrip-js plugin is enabled.
 See the Nightscout README for details on enabling the plugin and settings.